yergin/local-mcp-hub/AI-CODE-PRINCIPLES.md

    3.2 Assume values are not null unless explicitly designed to be optional

+   3.3 Use and expect strict types, don't try to cover for unexpected types

 4. No superfluous comments

-   4.1 Refrain from adding comments where the code is speaks for itself
+   4.1 Refrain from adding comments where the code speaks for itself

    4.2 If a function needs a comment, it probably requires a better name or to be split up into simpler functions